NUbots/NUbots/module/network/RobotCommunication/README.md

 Add this module to get information about other robots.

+To use this, you must set the broadcast_ip in the yaml file with your IP, but with the last digits(s) replaced by 255.
+For example:

+- Run "hostname -I"
+- if the first IP address is "172.17.0.1", then use "172.17.0.255"

 ## Consumes

 - `message::input::RoboCup` which contains data about the robot, including its state, current position, projected position and its view of the other robots.